abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

       run: cljstyle fix --report src
 ```

-###  Conclusion
+###  Recap

-So I described the tool for formatting Clojure code which gives me an ability
+So I described yet another tool for formatting Clojure code which gives an ability
 to choose between default formatting and universal aside with execution speed
 in any environment.
-I shoed the idea and of course, you could improve
-the approach with shell script or Makefile to have a single source of the command.
-Also, we didn't touch CI configs but the idea is similar and
+We didn't touch CI configs but the idea is similar and
 you could pick any of CI systems and apply the fmt command there
 using standalone binary or docker image.

+I just was trying to show the idea and of course, you could improve
+the approach.
 Thanks for reading!